 Answer: It Depends

 We don't give specific quotes over the phone, because as mechanics we need to use all our senses to properly evaluate your bicycle.
 It's not "just a bike" to us, and every one that comes through our doors gets the same level of attention.
 We service everything from $150 department store bikes to $12,000 bespoke machines... and yes, bikes really can cost that much!!

 The reason that our answer to "how much will it cost to get my bike fixed" is usually "it depends" is because we nearly always find problems you didn't even know you had.
-If you call us and ask how much it costs for a tuneup ($135), we'll also remind you that parts are extra - tires, chain, brake pads, cables, etc sometimes seem fine until they're closely inspected.
 We often find it is less expensive to do the work you need during a full tuneup, rather than by individual line item, and that factors in to it as well.
 Your total repair bill is going to depend on more variables than we can identify over the phone.

 You've come to us to help identify, diagnose, and repair your bike because you know we're the best at finding and fixing issues before they become problems.
-No one knows you do though. so we'll always go through the bike with you in detail when you bring it to our shop.
+No one knows your bike like you do though, which is why we'll always go through the bike with you in detail when you bring it to our shop.
 Together, we'll identify all issues - even the ones you didn't know you had - and present you with options to get the job done right.
 You trust us with your bike, and we'll always give you a fair, transparent, and detailed quote before you decide to proceed with any service.

 Sometimes when companies refuse to provide detailed pricing online it makes me feel like that's because there are different prices for different people, and I hate that feeling more than anything.
 That is not the case for us at Handy Bikes: the price doesn't depend on who you are, or how much you paid for your bike - the price depends on the work that needs to be done to get it in the best shape it's ever been.